Summer/Fall 2024 Radiation Support thread

 I’ve never heard of Mepitel either.
 My RO told me today I probably won’t have much burning on my skin from the radiation because of the new machines they now use.
 She said it used to be really bad for patients, but now they have technology that limits skin damage from the radiation.
 I guess I’ll find out soon enough if this is true!
 I’m three treatments in out of a total of twenty.

-I also am getting one day of a boost treatment.
+I also am getting four days of a boost treatment.
 My entire breast is radiated at each session and they have me lie on my back.
 I don’t have to hold my breath.
 It takes about thirty seconds for the machine to zap me on each side (it rotates while I’m laying on the table, so I don’t have to move at all).
 They put tattoos on me before my first treatment, but they are also using the markers and stickers on me, so I guess the tattoos weren’t in the correct places 🤦♀️.
 Whatever.
 I just wanna get this over with!!

 hi everyone!
 I just completed my chemo a month ago and just had my ct simulation.
 Has anyone ever looked at the report from that?
 Do they go over what they see?
 Just curious.